telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/zoom-on-area.md

 ---
 title: Zoom on Area
-page_title: Zoom on Map Area
+page_title: Zoom on Area | Kendo UI Map Widget
-description: This article demonstrates how to center the map view on a specified area
+description: "Learn how to center the Kendo UI Map view on a specified area."
+slug: howto_zoomonarea_map
 ---

-# Zoom on Map Area
+# Zoom on Area

-This example demonstrates how to center the map view on a specified area.

-In this demo, the area will be defined by a set of markers, but any list of locations will do.

-We'll built an [extent](/api/dataviz/map/extent.md) that encompasses all locations and [set it as a visible area](/api/javascript/dataviz/ui/map#methods-extent) on the map.
+The example below demonstrates how to center the map view on a specified area in a Kendo UI Map widget.
+The area is defined by a set of markers&mdash;any list of locations can do.
+Then build an [extent](/api/javascript/dataviz/map/extent) that encompasses all locations and [set it as a visible area](/api/javascript/dataviz/ui/map#methods-extent) on the map.

-#### Example: Zoom on Area
+###### Example

 ```html
 <button id="center">Center on markers</button>
 <div id="map"></div>